mvanderlyn27/odyssey_backend/docs/api-routes.md

-# Aura Backend API Routes
+# odessey Backend API Routes

 *This document outlines the available API routes, grouped by module, based on the route definitions and TypeBox schemas.*